What is the first thing that comes to your mind on hearing about marketing managers and websites?

 Sometimes the same person might wear multiple hats, but a website is definitely not a one-person job.

-Why is outsourcing your website design and development a good idea?
+Why is a website design and development needed?

-Opportunity to find talent and cut back on costs: Outsourcing website design and development work allows businesses to work with marketers with years of experience in the industry.
+Opportunity to find talent and cut back on costs: Website design and development work allow businesses to work with marketers with years of experience in the industry.

 It saves time and money to look out for experts for different positions in a marketing team.
 Hiring a team of experts and outsourcing marketing activities to have an immediate edge over competitors in the market.
 In return, outsourcing helps businesses to direct their efforts toward their core business.
 Moreover, it saves a lot of time & effort of internal resources, which helps the in-house employees to focus on the business activities.